Gold kiwifruit licence access relief for squeezed green fruit growers

 Green fruit growers do not require a licence.
 Their returns have disappointed in recent years, and with rising orchard costs, some are said to be now losing money each harvest.

-Optimising market performance of green fruit was a key priority for Zespri's marketers, said chairman Bruce Cameron.
-Managing green volumes would help return more value to growers and offset rising costs throughout the supply chain, he said.
+Optimising market performance of green fruit was a key priority for Zespri's marketers, the company said in an update to growers.
+Managing green volumes would help return more value to growers and offset rising costs throughout the supply chain.

 Zespri will also change the way growers compete for licences after an independent review of the process and consultation with growers.

 The current closed tender bid process will switch to a new open ascending-price auction, expected to be implemented next year.
-Details would be confirmed in December once the technology platform was secured, Cameron said.
+Details would be confirmed in December once the technology platform was secured, the update said.

 The decision to release 350ha of SunGold was at the bottom end of the previously advised range of licence release, which was 350-700ha.
 The new licensed area is for supply in 2-4 years time.